Abstergo2003/spotted-bot-worldwide/README.md

 3. Logs channel		- only administrator can see this channel
 			- here are gathered logs of spotted such as author and his message including attachment
 			- this is your only way to punish trolls
+3. Damn Troll role	- as any one on server can use spotted bot creates role to mark users banned from using spotted (both of them)
 #################################################################################################
 Other commands